JohnWLandeen/Group_Project/README.md

          * Allow models to become more efficient at learning complex features and performing more intensive computational tasks
          * Requires very large amount of data in order to perform better than other techniques
          * Expensive to train due to complex data models
+   * XGBoost decision-tree-based ensemble
+      * model with 500 n_estimators, max_depth of 50, eta of 0.01, and a tree_method of histogram
+         * Ideal for medium-small datasets
+         * Does not need normalized features
+         * Works well if the data is nonlinear, non-monotonic, or with segregated clusters
+         * Can overfit with decision trees that go too deep with excess noise in the data
 * XGBoost_revised_percap_set.ipynb
    * XGBoost decision-tree-based ensemble
+      * model with 500 n_estimators, max_depth of 50, eta of 0.01, and a tree_method of histogram
          * Ideal for medium-small datasets
          * Does not need normalized features
          * Works well if the data is nonlinear, non-monotonic, or with segregated clusters
          * Can overfit with decision trees that go too deep with excess noise in the data
 * SVM_Lasso_merged_set.ipynb
    * SVM
       * Effective for smaller datasets